ankurvisen2107/mariana-movies-list-react/README.md

-# Getting Started with Create React App
+# Mariana Movies List based on ReactJS

-This prject displays list of movies from a local api exposed via express.js and provides functionality to filter components based on genre (multiselect) and input search by movie title.
+This project displays list of movies from a local api exposed via express.js and provides functionality to filter components based on genre (multiselect) and input search by movie title.

 ## Available Scripts